-1. In 1992, the Non-legally Binding Authoritative Statement of Principles for a Global Consensus on the Management, Conservation and Sustainable Development of All Types of Forest of the United Nations Conference on Environment and Development (UNCED), also referred to as "Forest Principles", defined a new paradigm for forest management, through a set of 15 principles in support to the overall objective of contributing to the management, conservation and sustainable development of forests and their multiple functions and uses.
-In this regard, the concept of sustainable forest management (SFM) anticipated the ecosystem approach, although both are based on the tenet of sustainability.
-In particular, SFM incorporates the following key sustainability concepts: (i) stewardship; (ii) enabling environment; (iii) continuous flow of goods and services without undermining the resource base; (iv) maintenance of ecosystem functioning and biodiversity; and (v) maintenance of economic, social, and cultural functions.
-It is therefore not limited to timber production.
+In 1992, the Non-legally Binding Authoritative Statement of Principles for a Global Consensus on the Management, Conservation and Sustainable Development of All Types of Forest of the United Nations Conference on Environment and Development (UNCED), also referred to as "Forest Principles", defined a new paradigm for forest management, through a set of 15 principles in support to the overall objective of contributing to the management, conservation and sustainable development of forests and their multiple functions and uses.
+In this regard, the concept of sustainable forest management (SFM) anticipated the ecosystem approach, both of which are based on the tenet of sustainability.
+SFM incorporates the following key sustainability concepts: (i) stewardship; (ii) enabling environment; (iii) continuous flow of goods and services without undermining the resource base; (iv) maintenance of ecosystem functioning and biodiversity; (v) maintenance of economic, social, and cultural functions; (vi) benefit-sharing; and (vii) stakeholder participation in decision-making.

-2. Although SFM is not identical to the ecosystem approach the two are similar in many respects.
+2.SFM can be considered as a means of applying the ecosystem approach to forests.
+Although the concept of SFM and the ecosystem approach are not identical, the two are similar in many respects.
 Both need to be applied as an integrated whole.
 Both are also rapidly evolving.
 Both have a non-legally binding nature, allowing for flexibility and experimentation.
-SFM and the ecosystem approach are overarching frameworks--both with due consideration to societal, ecological, and governance issues-although the former has undergone substantial refinement over the last decade, being primarily an outcome-based approach.
+SFM and the ecosystem approach are overarching frameworks--both with due consideration to societal, ecological, and governance issues--although the former has undergone substantial refinement over the last decade, being primarily an outcome-based approach.
 The ecosystem approach is still in need of further elaboration to be translated into good operational practice in a particular situation.
-As far as challenges is concerned, both SFM and the ecosystem approach need to deal with complex issues such as law enforcement, land tenure rights, and the rights of indigenous and local communities.
+As far as challenges are concerned, both SFM and the ecosystem approach need to deal with complex issues such as law enforcement, land tenure rights, and the rights of indigenous and local communities.
 In this regard, implementation of both approaches requires political will, including that of institutions and communities.

 3. The broad overlap between the concepts of SFM and the ecosystem approach is encouraging, but there are yet significant opportunities for mutual learning.
 Lessons learned should flow both ways.
-Country-level meetings to examine the relationship between SFM and the ecosystem approach would be useful, and should be commended to CBD Parties.
+Country-level meetings to examine the relationship between SFM and the ecosystem approach would be useful, and should be commended to Parties to the Convention.
 These meetings should emphasize mutual learning opportunities.

-4. As stated above, SFM is relatively more mature than the ecosystem approach in the sense of being more refined from an operational standpoint; thus it can feed on some aspects of the ecosystem approach to this end.
+4.As stated above, SFM is relatively more mature than the ecosystem approach in the sense of being more refined from an operational standpoint; thus it can feed on some aspects of the ecosystem approach to this end.
 Specifically, there is a clear need for the ecosystem approach to adopt processes that are based upon clear statements of visions, objectives, and goals for defined regions or issues, thereby becoming more outcome-oriented.
 Conceptual development of the ecosystem approach to date has emphasized a description of the content of the principles.
 Moving from a content-driven approach to an outcome-driven approach would be beneficial.
 Tools and approaches developed to implement SFM, which are discussed below, may be useful in other productive sectors as they explore ways to apply the ecosystem approach.